ma9jsingh/CCNA-Prep-Lab/Lab_03/README.md

    - Enable Secret → `enable secret Cisco`

 5. **Verify Configuration**
-   - Use `show running-config` (or `sh run`) to confirm the configurations and check password encryption status.
+   - Use `do show running-config` (or `do sh run`) to confirm the configurations and check password encryption status.

 6. **Save the Configuration**
    - Preserve the running config to the startup config with `copy running-config startup-config`.